Rule XI. Disciplinary Proceedings

 (4) The misconduct established warrants substantially different discipline in the District of Columbia; or

 (5) The misconduct elsewhere does not constitute misconduct in the District of Columbia.
 Unless there is a finding by the Court under (1), (2), or (5) of this subsection, a final determination by another disciplining court that an attorney has been guilty of professional misconduct shall conclusively establish the misconduct for the purpose of a reciprocal disciplinary proceeding in this Court.

 (d) Temporary suspension and show cause order.

 Upon receipt of a certified copy of an order demonstrating that an attorney subject to the disciplinary jurisdiction of this Court has been suspended or disbarred by another disciplining court, the Court shall forthwith enter an order (1) suspending the attorney from the practice of law in the District of Columbia pending final disposition of any reciprocal disciplinary proceeding, and (2) directing the attorney to show cause within thirty days why identical reciprocal discipline should not be imposed.
-Bar Counsel shall reply to the attorney’s response to the show cause order no later than fifteen days after service of the response.
-Alternatively, no later than fifteen days after the attorney’s response was due, Bar Counsel may object to the imposition of reciprocal discipline based upon the factors set forth in subsection (c) of this section.
-In either case, Bar Counsel shall provide the Court with the relevant portions of the record of the proceeding in the other disciplining court, the statute and the rules that governed it, and a short statement identifying all of the issues that the matter presents.
+Disciplinary Counsel shall reply to the attorney's response to the show cause order no later than fifteen days after service of the response.
+Alternatively, no later than fifteen days after the attorney's response was due, Disciplinary Counsel may object to the imposition of reciprocal discipline based upon the factors set forth in subsection (c) of this section.
+In either case, Disciplinary Counsel shall provide the Court with the relevant portions of the record of the proceeding in the other disciplining court, the statute and the rules that governed it, and a short statement identifying all of the issues that the matter presents.